 36. Press Releases might be created for any event.
 Here’s how to help students write them.

 37. Audio Content might be created for many purposes.
 Kids might create voice overs for their images, slides, stories, or blog posts.
-A teacher I support loves the Cloud Audio Recorder, and you can find it in the Chrome Webstore.
+Vocaroo doesn’t require a sign-in, and it’s simple to use.

 38. QR Codes can be created to link readers to Drive folders full of content.
 They can also link readers to a single source.
 Many of my friends drop QR codes onto their business cards so users can link directly to their web pages.
 They can also be used to bring stories and arguments and poetry to life.
 How might we help young writers use them for dynamic purposes?